Benex254/FastAnime/README.md

 downloads_dir = <Default-videos-dir>/FastAnime  # Download directory
 use_fzf=False # whether to use fzf as the interface for the anilist command and others. preview=false # whether to show a preview window when using fzf

+# whether to show the icons
+icons=false

+# the duration in minutes a notification will stay in the screen
+# used by notifier command
+notification_duration=2

 [anilist]
 # Not implemented yet